excid3/rails/guides/source/getting_started.md

 ### Unsubscribe links

-A subscriber may want to unsubscribe at some point.
-Let's build that next.
+A subscriber may want to unsubscribe at some point, so let's build that next.

-First, we'll start by creating a route.
-This will be the URL we include in emails and will send to a controller for processing the unsubscribe.
+First, we need a route for unsubscribing that will be the URL we include in emails.

 ```ruby
   resource :unsubscribe, only: [ :show ]
 ```

-In the model, we can use a feature of Rails that generates unique tokens for different purposes.
-We'll add one for unsubscribing:
+Active Record has a feature called `generates_token_for` that can generate unique tokens to find database records for different purposes.
+We can use this for generating a unique unsubscribe token to use in the email's unsubscribe URL.

 ```ruby
 class Subscriber < ApplicationRecord